Jenna and Chris

 Friends on deck

 Music, dancing, eating, drinking, swimming, jumping off the back of the boat.
-Just living our best lives.
+Hard to imagine a better day.

 A truly special day in our lives.